nickhilliard/charter/sidrops-charter-02.md

 on how to deploy and operate SIDR technologies in existing and new networks.
 It also develops extensions and protocol updates that are considered important to improve efficiency and security of SIDR, like for instance Autonomous System Provider Authorization (ASPA).
+The WG is also responsible for the maintenance of Resource Public Key Infrastructure (RPKI) to Router protocol.

 In the space of sidrops, the term operators will encompass a range of operational experience: CA Operators, Regional/National and Local